-We are often amazed by web design artistsm for they always keep surprising us with new effects and details or sometimes just with new applications of old technologies.
-Since we love to share these experiences, we are back again with our weekly list featuring 10 new artistic web designs.
+We are often amazed by web design artists for they always keep surprising us with new effects and details or sometimes even with new applications of old technologies.
+Since we love to share these experiences, we are back with our weekly list featuring 10 new artistic web designs.

 The first website in our list is made by Weltrade, a speculation organization of traders on the FOREX market.
 This web design beautifully complements the company culture by displaying nothing else but high-class details.
 The professional video introduction gets you hyped for the market opportunities right away.
 The traders move very characteristically and look very composed in their classically decorated setting.